yurii-github/for-tests/readme.md

 You can implement it with Laravel + Vue or Native Js and use any libraries

-Put the code on server of your choise and provide me a link to working env.
+Put the code on server of your choice and provide me a link to working env.